davidg-h/cs_programming/README.md

-all the school projects and exercises
+#All the school projects and exercises